aj-22/sqoop-hive-tests/README.md

 Mostly in Hive and Sqoop.

-For HIVE we have following things here-
+For HIVE we have-
   1. Supply chain dataset
   2. Dynamic partitioning
   3. Static Partitioning

+For SQOOP we have-
+  1. Importing data with commas into HIVE from MYSQL